A Wiccan of 25 years, Sage likes to put her background as a writer and teacher to use by helping people learn about this NeoPagan path.

 Wicca for Beginners: Wicca Symbols

 Unfortunately, in a lot of books aimed at Wicca for beginners, more misinformation about the pentagram is spread.
-This time, it errs on the side of trying to make the pentagram look good, attaching to it all kinds of romanticized ideas that are just not factual.
+These often err on the side of trying to make the pentagram look good, attaching to it all kinds of romanticized ideas that are just not factual.

 What Is a Pentagram Exactly?

-A good place to begin anytime you’re trying to understand a word and its usage is to hit the dictionary and look up the entomology of the word.
-The word pentagram is rooted in the Greek.
+A good place to begin anytime you’re trying to understand a word and its usage is to hit the dictionary and look up the etymology of the word.
+The word pentagram is rooted in the ancient Greek language.

 Instead of giving you my own interpretations, I’ll take the meaning directly from the dictionary:

 a combining form occurring in loanwords from Greek, meaning “five” ( Pentateuch ); on this model, used in the formation of compound words ( pentavalent ).
 Also, especially before a vowel, pent-.

 a combining form occurring in loanwords from Greek, where it meant “something written,” “drawing” (epigram; diagram ); on this model, used in the formation of compound words ( oscillogram ).

 [pen-tuh-gram] noun a five-pointed, star-shaped figure made by extending the sides of a regular pentagon until they meet, usedas an occult symbol by the Pythagoreans and later philosophers, by magicians, etc. Also called pentacle, pentangle, pentalpha.

 The earliest use of the pentagram we know of is from ancient Sumeria—but it wasn't a religious pagan symbol.
 It was a word in their language that meant a corner or angle (due to the 5 sharp angles in the figure).